The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Utah, US

 Offers Telehealth

-Cory Kogelschatz is a Neuromusculoskeletal Medicine specialist and a Neurologist in Murray, Utah.
-Dr. Kogelschatz has been practicing medicine for over 14 years and is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Chronic Inflammatory Demyelinating Polyneuropathy, Peripheral Neuropathy, Myasthenia Gravis, and Miller-Fisher Syndrome.
+Cory Kogelschatz is a Neuromusculoskeletal Medicine specialist and a Neurologist practicing medicine in Murray, Utah.
+He has been practicing medicine for over 14 years.
+Dr. Kogelschatz is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Chronic Inflammatory Demyelinating Polyneuropathy, Peripheral Neuropathy, Myasthenia Gravis, and Miller-Fisher Syndrome.
+Dr. Kogelschatz is board certified in American Board Of Psychiatry And Neurology and American Board Of Psychiatry And Neurology.

 Advanced in Opsoclonus-Myoclonus Syndrome